iNavFlight/inav/docs/Mixer.md

 * Input: the input for the mixing rule, see a summary of the input types table bellow.
 * Weight: percentage of the input to forward to the servo.
 Range [-1000, 1000].
 Mixing rule output = input * weight.
 If the output of a set of mixing rules is lower/higher than the defined servo min/max the output is clipped (the servo will never travel farther than the set min/max).
 * Speed: maximum rate of change of the mixing rule output.
 Used to limit the servo speed.
 1 corresponds to maximum 10µs/s output rate of change.
 Set to 0 for no speed limit.
 For example: 10 = full sweep (1000 to 2000) in 10s, 100 = full sweep in 1s.
+* Fixed value: a constant µs value the output will be set to if the selected input source is "Fixed Value".

 | CLI input ID | Mixer input | Description |
 |----|--------------------------|------------------------------------------------------------------------------|